Green NCAP has developed a star rating that allows the environmental performance of cars, to be compared easily.

 For Hydrogen fuel cell vehicles energy consumption is derived by the amount of hydrogen used.
 The hydrogen consumption is given in kg/100 km and the efficiency is calculated as the energy (in kWh) that is needed to drive a set distance (100 km).

 The supply of the energy needed for vehicles to function is related to processes which themselves emit high amounts of greenhouse gases.
 Examples of such processes are the extraction from raw oil and resources, the construction of refineries and renewable energy power plants, the supply and usage of resources needed for their operation, the appropriation of the necessary filling and charging infrastructure etc. Vehicles are part of a bigger energy system and despite significant recent reductions of the greenhouse gas emissions in energy supply, even if low or no greenhouse gases are emitted at the tailpipe, cars do not move without greenhouse gases being produced upstream.
 The amount of greenhouse gases produced upstream depends on the type of energy and the resources used to supply it.
-The higher the usage of non-fossil and renewable energy sources, the lower the greenhouse gases.
-Consumers should be aware of the overall greenhouse gases emitted from different vehicles and Green NCAP addresses this with an improved rating methodology, started in 2022.
+The higher the usage of non-fossil and renewable energy sources, the lower the greenhouse gases. .
+Additionally, there are Greenhouse gas emissions originating from the other phases of the car’s life cycle, e.g. very notably in the production of the car and its battery.
+Consumers should be aware of the overall greenhouse gases associated with different vehicles and Green NCAP addresses this with an improved rating methodology, started in 2025.
+The emissions of the different LCA phases are summed up to a CO2 equivalent as a representative unit for the greenhouse gas emissions.

 There are many greenhouse gases but three of the most important are: